ArnoldDP/OStim-Community-Modlist/README.md

  ### Preinstallation

- You are required to start with a clean unmodified and up to date installation of Skyrim SE/AE through the steam store.
+ You are required to start with a clean, unmodified, and up to date installation of Skyrim SE/AE through the Steam store.
 If you are unsure of how to do this, I recommend following GamerPoets guide [here](https://www.youtube.com/watch?v=zQ5uNCKOKmI)

  If you fail to start with a clean installation, the list will most likely not install.